Peyje/MAVeric/README.md

 ![Example Picture 2](exampleVisual.png)

 ## Work in Progress!
-This currently still is a work in progress!
-Please take a look at the issue page to see what likely will be implemented in the next few days to weeks.
+This still is a work in progress!
+Please take a look at the issue page and feel free to ask questions.

 ## Installation
 **This installation is written for Ubuntu 18.04, but it should work on other versions or even OSs without much hassle.**